Jay-Z's '4:44' is even better than you thought

 Story highlights

-- The album's sole producer talked about the project
+- The album's sole producer talks about the project

 - Firm says album pushed Tidal to the top of app store